 What happens if I’m dishonest in a passport application?

 We check every application.
-You will probably get caught.
+You'll probably get caught.

 If we have reasonable grounds to suspect there is fraud or dishonesty in your application, we may refuse to process it.
-We will not refund the fee.
-You will have to apply again and pay the fee a second time.
+We won't refund the fee.
+You'll have to apply again and pay the fee a second time.

 What are the most common kinds of fraud and dishonesty?